Gobot1234/steam.py/docs/index.md

-# Welcome to steam.py's documentation!
+# Welcome to steam.py's documentation

 steam.py is a modern, easy to use, and async ready API wrapper for the Steam API and its CMs.
 Heavily inspired by [discord.py](https://github.com/Rapptz/discord.py) and borrowing functionality from